 Let’s take a look at the pros and cons that come with Python!

-It is widely used in such software development companies such as in application, prototyping, language, applications, web frameworks development and gaming.
+Python is widely used in software development companies for prototyping, language, applications, web frameworks development, and gaming.

 Programmer’s Productivity.
-Python comes with extensive support libraries and well-made object-oriented design.
-Due to this, programmer’s productivity can be significantly increased while using such languages like VB, C, C#, C++, Perl, and, of course, Java.
+Python comes with extensive support libraries and a well-made object-oriented design.
+Due to this, the programmer’s productivity can be significantly increased while using languages like VB, C, C#, C++, Perl, and, of course, Java.

 Standard Libraries.
 Python comes with a lot of standard libraries that touch such areas as web service tools, Internet, string operations, OS protocols, and interfaces.
-Pythons scripts already include the most part of highly used programming tasks, so the length of your code can be notably shorter.
+Python scripts already include most parts of highly used programming tasks, so the length of your code can be notably shorter.

 Productivity.
-Python offers a strong range of unit testing frameworks, integration features, and control capabilities, so the most applications can be much faster and productive.
-For example, you can build a great multi-protocol network apps with a great scalability.
+Python offers a strong range of unit testing frameworks, integration features, and control capabilities.
+So most applications can be much faster and productive.
+For example, you can build great multi-protocol network apps with great scalability.

 As we can see, we’re dealing with a pretty serious snake.
 However, it doesn’t mean that this language doesn’t have weak points.
 Let’s check out the most obvious weaknesses.

-- Weak Mobile Computing.
-Python built its name on server and desktop platforms, however, when it comes to mobile computing, the situation is not that sparking.
+Weak Mobile Computing.
+Python built its name on server and desktop platforms.
+However, when it comes to mobile computing, the situation is not that sparkling.

-- Too difficult when it comes to using other languages because people turn so used to Python that they face some problems when it comes to working with or learning other programming languages.
+It is too difficult to use other languages because people that get used to Python face some problems when it comes to working with or learning other programming languages.

-- Can be slow time by time.
-The thing is that Python executes not with the help of compiler, but with an interpreter.
-This may cause the deceleration because execution and compilation are really helping with performance stability.
-It’s still pretty fast for the most of application, though.
+It can be slow from time to time.
+The thing is that Python executes with the help of an interpreter, not a compiler.
+This may cause deceleration because execution and compilation really help with performance stability.
+It’s still pretty fast for most applications, though.

-- Runtime Exceptions.
-This language is dynamically typed, and there is a lot of design restrictions that are reported here and there.
+Runtime Exceptions.
+This language is dynamically typed, and there are a lot of design restrictions that are reported here and there.
 It even looks like Python needs more time for testing, so an application can raise an error when it’s actually running.

-- Database Access Layers Issues.
-If you compare Python to ODBC or JDBC, you’ll note that Python’s db access layer is pretty primitive and underdeveloped.
-However, you can always apply it in the enterprise for smooth interaction of the complex data.
+Database Access Layers Issues.
+If you compare Python to ODBC or JDBC, you’ll note that Python’s DB access layer is pretty primitive and underdeveloped.
+However, you can always apply it in the enterprise for the smooth interaction of the complex data.

 Industrial Light and Magic.
 It’s a famous special effects company founded in 1975 by one guy, what’s his name… George Lucas!
 The company is mostly used to create special effects for the Star Wars series.
-After that, this company was associated only with FX.
-ILM uses Python 1.4 instead of Tcl and Perl, due to the fact that Python was super fast in terms of integration with the infrastructure.
+Besides that, this company is associated only with FX.
+ILM uses Python 1.4 instead of Tcl and Perl, due to the fact that Python is super fast in terms of integration with the infrastructure.
 It easily works with C++ and C, so ILM easily imported Python into their software.

 Google.
-Maybe you didn’t know, but Google is a number one supporter of Python from the very beginning.
-As founders of Google mentioned years later, they “C++ where they must, Python where they can”.
+Maybe you didn’t know, but Google has been the number one supporter of Python from the very beginning.
+As the founders of Google mentioned years later, they “C++ where they must, Python where they can”.

 Facebook.
-Production engineers have preferred Python, so it’s number three programming language at Facebook (just after C++ and Hack (PHPs dialect).
+Production engineers prefer Python as the number three programming language at Facebook (just after C++ and Hack (PHPs dialect).
 There are more than 5,500 services and utilities that manage binary distribution, whole infrastructure, operational automation, and hardware imaging.

 Instagram.
-Back in 2016, the engineering team mentioned that their platform running with Django, and it’s the largest deployment of this web framework, and as we know, Django is entirely written in Python.
-A quote from Instagram software engineer: “We using Python due to its simplicity, practicality, and reputation, which perfectly aligns with Instagram’s philosophy “do the simple thing first”
+Back in 2016, the engineering team mentioned that their platform is running with Django, and as we know, Django is entirely written in Python.
+According to an Instagram software engineer: “We use Python due to its simplicity, practicality, and reputation, which perfectly aligns with Instagram’s philosophy ‘do the simple thing first.’”

 Spotify.
-This music streaming platform is a big fan of Python, and this language used mostly for data analysis and backend services.
+This music streaming platform is a big fan of Python, and this language is used mostly for data analysis and backend services.
 You can see a lot of services, all of which are communicating over ZeroMQ.
-This is a library that is written in C++ and Python.\
+This is a library that is written in C++ and Python.

 Top Python Libraries